francis94c/ci-paystack/README.md

 # ci-paystack #
 ----

-ci-paystack is PHP library for the integrating the PayStack payment gate way in your Code Igniter Web Applications.
+ci-paystack is a PHP library for integrating the PayStack payment gate way in your Code Igniter Web Applications.

 ## Installation ##